Due to the Covid-19, all trips are on hold.

 The Haiti Plunge Inc. sends multiple teams to Haiti annually.
 Seventy percent of every team are students, who are responsible for raising all the funds necessary to participate ($1,700).
 They are assisted by Haiti Plunge staff, medical personnel and various professionals or skilled workers who will teach the population.
 (Note: age 18-26 is Young Adult)

 The Upcoming 2020 team schedule is:

 February 14-23 March 7-14 and 14-22 April 17-26

 Adults may participate on any team if there is available space.

 *For the March Teams, HPI has partnered with MCLA and the Elms College for alternative spring break trips.
 If you are not a student at either of these colleges, and would like to attend, please contact HPI.
 We are accepting applications for these teams as long as space allows it.

 Team members live simply.
 They share living space, eat simply, and live without running water or electricity.
-For 10 to 14 days they will be challenged to live a community lifestyle with their team.
+For 10 days they will be challenged to live a community lifestyle with their team.
 They must be capable of living in a remote village set deep within the Haitian bush where heat and humidity is often in the 90s.
 Team members should be flexible/adaptable, enjoy physical work, interact well with their peers, and have leadership qualities.